stephencz/stephencz-com/about.md

 The bulk of the website's code is HTML and SASS.
 Currently, I'm not using any Javascript.
 For keeping the layout responsive I use [Bootstrap](https://getbootstrap.com/).
-I try to limit my use of third-party frameworks keep the content unanchored and flexible.
+I try to limit my use of third-party frameworks keep my content unanchored.

 ### Hosting